 As of the Record Date, no restricted stock awards were outstanding under the Incentive Plan.
 The market value of the 252,609 shares of Common Stock underlying RSUs outstanding as of the Record Date under the Incentive Plan was \$109.5 million, based on the closing market price reported on Nasdaq of \$433.41 per share as of the Record Date.
-The market value of the 667,774 shares of Common Stock underlying stock options outstanding as of the Record Date under the Incentive Plan was \$45.5 million, based on the excess of the closing market price reported on Nasdaq of \$433.41 per share as of the Record Date under the weighted average exercise price of such options.
+The market value of the 667,774 shares of Common Stock underlying stock options outstanding as of the Record Date under the Incentive Plan was \$45.5 million, based on the closing market price reported on Nasdaq of \$433.41 per share as of the Record Date under the Incentive Plan was \$45.5 million, based on the excess of the closing market price reported on Nasdaq of \$433.41 per share as of the Record Date over the weighted average exercise price of such options.